matchmakeredlabs/mm_documentation/README.md

-# Website
+# MatchMaker Documentation

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This Docusarus-enabled website hosts MatchMaker's API and User documentation, allowing MatchMaker customers to easily get up to speed with the platform.

 ### Installation